1978 World Series: Game 2

 Ron Cey drove in all the Dodgers' runs with a single in the fourth and a three-run homer in the sixth off Yankee starter Catfish Hunter.
 Reggie Jackson would try to keep pace by batting in all three of the Yankee runs with a two-run double and RBI groundout, but this game would be remembered for one memorable Jackson at-bat.

 Rookie Bob Welch was brought in to pitch the ninth to save the game for Burt Hooton.
 The previous reliever, Terry Forster, had allowed Bucky Dent and Paul Blair to reach base between outs, bringing up Jackson.
 Welch ran the count to 3–2.
 Jackson fouled off several pitches before Welch finally got a fastball by him, sending the Dodger Stadium crowd into a frenzy.

 In post-game interviews, Jackson initially blamed his striking out on Bucky Dent running from second with the 3–2 pitch and distracting him from focusing on Welch.
-In later interviews, however, Jackson would give Welch his proper due.
+In later interviews, however, Jackson gave Welch credit.